All our prices and packages can be found here on our About Page.

 Our goal is always to create a balanced social group where dogs can enjoy themselves, build confidence, and learn healthy social skills.

-Additionally, all Good Dog Training team members undergo extensive in-house training with our head trainer and founder, Ryan.
+All Good Dog Training team members undergo extensive in-house training with our head trainer and founder, Ryan.
 This includes six months of hands-on training, followed by ongoing weekly education to ensure our team stays highly skilled and up-to-date.

 We group dogs based on compatibility, not just size or age.
 Some dogs thrive in a high-energy group, while others prefer a smaller, calmer social setting.
 Our trainers are trained to read dog behaviour and step in early if they see signs of stress or tension, ensuring every dog has a safe and positive experience.